 Launch of the optional programme (Sciences)2.
 Intended for human and social science students wishing to explore less familiar territories of the natural sciences, this programme offers several modules including cosmology, the atom, light, genes, the brain, biological evolution and the origins of the Earth.
 Both demanding and accessible to non-specialist audiences, these courses given by teaching staff at the UNIL and the EPFL are validated by a final examination and became an instant hit with students.

-The universities of the Azur Triangle (UNIL, University of Geneva and University of Neuchâtel) sign a partnership to redefine and intensify their collaboration in Theology and Religious Studies.
+The universities of the Azur Triangle (UNIL, University of Geneva and University of Neuchâtel) sign a partnership to redefine and intensify their collaboration in Theology and Sciences of Religions.
 This pooling of teaching resources at all levels is accompanied by a distribution of scientific subjects in all three faculties.
-In Lausanne, the Faculty of Theology and Religious Studies offers biblical sciences, social sciences of contemporary religions and religions from the viewpoint of cultures and modernity, in collaboration with the Faculty of Arts and the Faculty of Social and Political Sciences.
+In Lausanne, the Faculty of Theology and Sciences of Religions offers biblical sciences, social sciences of contemporary religions and religions from the viewpoint of cultures and modernity, in collaboration with the Faculty of Arts and the Faculty of Social and Political Sciences.

 An agreement between the UNIL and the EPFL sees the launch of the University Finance Centre of Lausanne which brings together teaching and research units from the Faculty of Business and Economics (HEC Lausanne) and the EPFL School of Management.
 With the support of the Swiss Finance Institute, the new centre welcomes to the UNIL site (Extranef building) specialists from both institutions covering the entire spectrum of finance through two complementary Masters and a doctoral programme.